-The recent rain has been great for our fall tree planting project where we plant potted and tube trees.
+Has been a great autumn for our fall tree planting project where we plant potted and tube trees.
 In the spring we planted over 5000 seedlings.
 We have been planting for over 40 years with over 100,000 trees planted on the Maplelag property.

-The sunrises and sunsets this time of year are some of the best of the year and we have been treated with some great scenes this week.
-The woods are lush and green and one of the best times of the year as we begin the transition to fall color.
-A few trees starting to change color and a handful of leaves making their way to the ground.
+The sunrises and sunsets this time of year are some of the best of the year and we have been treated with some great scenes this fall so far.

 We have been mowing and clearing deadfall off the trails, preparing them for winter and working on the mountain bike trail.
-The trails are in fantastic shape for early September!
+We have also been “sanitizing” the ski trails, clearing rocks, roots and filling in low spots.
+The trails are in fantastic shape for the first part of October!

 The mountain bike trail is open. (click here for latest mountain bike trail report) No horses and motorized equipment equipment allowed.
 Thanks!